Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/README.md

 Still on our path, our team navigates through the melodic and technical intricacies, ensuring what we create is not merely a confluence of sounds and technology, but an experience that serenades through every step, gesture, and environmental whisper.
 Here’s to our journey ahead, where we continue to craft, explore, and echo in the infinite realms of digital melody.

----

-Feel free to adapt it according to any specific details of your project and journey!

 # Report 5 - Week of 09/21/2023-09/28/2023 #